seanreed1111/sql-recipes/rozenshtein.md

           6
 ```

 ### If you ever need to get rid of redundant rows in your output, you can add the keyword `DISTINCT` to your query.
-This will remove duplicates but slow down your query if you have a lot of output, so only use when absolutely necessary.
+### Note: This will remove duplicates but it `slows down your query` if you have a lot of output, so only use when absolutely necessary.

 ```sql
 SELECT DISTINCT